Skip To Main Content

 If patients are receiving the injection in-office or by a caregiver, encourage them to focus their attention elsewhere with a game, book, or movie.

-Monitor for any reactions
+Monitor for any reactions4

 • If you decide that the patient or a caregiver may be able to give the XOLAIR Autoinjector or prefilled syringe injections on their own, they should receive training on the right way to prepare and inject XOLAIR.
 They should not try to inject the XOLAIR Autoinjector or prefilled syringe until you show them the right way to give XOLAIR injections.
 They should use XOLAIR exactly as it’s prescribed